 I one time preached a sermon on Matthew 22 where Jesus debated and stumped the Sadducees and Pharisees again.
 Our Lord and Savior was not opposed to debate; in fact, His debates are often showcased throughout His ministry.

-Who Were These Men Talking to?
+To Whom Were These Men Speaking?

 All of these examples become more injurious to Anderson after he defines more precisely what he means by a debate or an argument.
 While responding to foreseen criticism that he himself is argumentative, Anderson says,